fukunagatsu/FAB-GMM/README.md

 ## Requirements
 * Eigen3.2.5

+You have to rewrite the logation of eigen3.2.5 in makefile accordingly.

 ## Reference
 Fujimaki, Ryohei, and Satoshi Morinaga.
 "Factorized asymptotic bayesian inference for mixture modeling."
 International Conference on Artificial Intelligence and Statistics.
 2012.